glucasroe/glucasroe.github.io/resume.markdown

 date: '2013-11-23 14:55:00'
 ---

-UX Designer and general tech wizzbang with a graphic design and front end development background.
+UX Designer and general tech wizzbang with graphic design and front end development experience.
 Annoyingly focused on user's needs and expectations.
 Expert in interactive prototyping with Axure.
 Experienced with HTML and CSS.
 Intermediate with jQuery.
 Comfortable in a terminal.
 Serial experimenter.

 ### <a href="/files/glr-resume.pdf">Download a PDF of my Resume</a>